 Exercise A

-Grab a mirror or the camera of your phone and try to watch yourself speak.
+Use a mirror or the camera of your phone and watch yourself speaking.
 Talk about a specific topic, such as your hobbies or something you are passionate about.
-This exercise will help you find mistakes that would otherwise go unnoticed.
-Now, you can see what words make you lose your flow or cause you to struggle.
-Whenever you notice something that doesn’t sit quite right with you, just try again.
-Practice is key!
+Now, you can see what words make you lose your flow or cause you problems.
+Whenever you notice that something doesn’t work, just try again.

 What did you notice?